 Cherries do hold some health benefits for the cockatiel, but you should take some precautions when feeding them.

-How To Prepare Cherries
+How to Prepare Cherries

 Most parrots love the taste of cherries, so feeding them is easy.
 Remove the pit, cut the cherry up, and serve the fruit in a bowl.

 Cherries do make a mess and the juice can stain.
 As such, you might want to feed this little treat in the cage and in a bowl.
 Be prepared to wash the red juice from your bird’s face.
+Alternatively, you could also offer your parrots a bathing dish; most parrots love to bathe and groom themselves.

-The 4 Other Fruits You Can Feed A Cockatiel
+The 4 Other Fruits You Can Feed a Cockatiel

 Cockatiels do enjoy fruit and especially like to eat blueberries.
 They are a convenient size and shape and they have a sweet taste that is appealing to your bird.
 Always ensure that you thoroughly wash any fruit or vegetable before feeding it, even if you do buy organic.
 Only feed a small amount, one blueberry cut up, and be prepared to bathe your ‘tiel after its treat.

 Grapes are also safe to give to a cockatiel.
 Wash them thoroughly and avoid feeding them too much.
 Grapes are an especially good source of vitamin K but, as with any of the fruits on this list, you should not feed too much.
-As well as grapes, you can also feed raisins.